Proxy Statement and Form S-4 Disclosure

 Stock-for-stock merger where acquirer share issuance triggers a stockholder vote (NYSE / Nasdaq 20% rule)Joint proxy statement and prospectus on Form S-4 with TWO meetingsBoth target AND acquirer stockholders vote

-The 20% rule under NYSE and Nasdaq listing standards requires a shareholder vote when an acquirer issues new shares equal to 20% or more of the shares outstanding before the issuance.
-Mixed-consideration deals (part cash, part stock) follow the stock-deal path because stock is still being issued.
+The 20% rule under NYSE and Nasdaq listing standards can require an acquirer shareholder vote when the acquirer issues new shares equal to 20% or more of the shares outstanding before the issuance.

 Exam Tip: Gotchas